akashgiridhar0325/assignment_mobile/README.md

 Create a mobile application with login, signup, and profile functionality, offering seamless navigation and a visually appealing user interface.

 ## Features
 - **Login Screen:** User authentication with username and password.
+Now connected to a database for proper verification
 - **Signup Screen:** New user registration with a back-to-login option.
 - **Forgot Password Screen:** Prompt for password recovery with navigation back to login.
 - **Navigation Bar:** To navigate between 3 pages, Home, User, and Notifications.